Recent searches (0)

 The red-tailed chipmunk (Tamias ruficaudus) is from the rodent family and is a common species found in the states of the U.S. and Canada.
 Their distribution is varied but they are very common in British Columbia, northern Idaho, western Montana, Washington, and Alberta.
 Red-tailed chipmunks go in search of food during the day and are also known to store food for winter.
 This species of chipmunks mainly feed on plant leaves, fruits, and seeds of various trees.

 The breeding season of the Tamias ruficaudus species takes place in spring and summer.
 These mammals give birth to a litter of three to eight young ones and have a gestation period of 28 to 36 days.
 This species of chipmunk is easy to train and often used in laboratories for experimentation.
 Red-tailed chipmunks are abundant in most areas and have the conservation status of Least Concern.
 This species can be a nuisance to agricultural lands and may destroy fruit trees or young forest plantings.

-Red-tailed chipmunks are rodents, most commonly found in United States and Canada.
-They belong to the kingdom of animalia and have the scientific name of Tamias ruficaudus.
+Red-tailed chipmunks are rodents, most commonly found in the United States and Canada.
+They belong to the kingdom of Animalia and have the scientific name of Tamias ruficaudus.

 Red-tailed chipmunks are common in the forests of the United States and Canada.
-This species is found in the East Kootenay valley, the Rocky Mountains of British Columbia and Alberta, Washington, northern Idaho, and western Montana.
-They live in burrows and the area around it is defended.
+This species is found in the East Kootenay Valley, the Rocky Mountains of British Columbia and Alberta, Washington, northern Idaho, and western Montana.
+They live in burrows and the area around them is defended.